-Hail the Gorfian Empire!
+All Hail the Supreme Gorfian Empire!

 A Gorfian Doom

-Gorf is also on the vanguard of synthesized human speech, utilizing a speech synthesis chip by Votrax.
-Emulating a human voice by use of speech patterns called phonemes allows for lesser memory requirements than using actual digitized phrases.
-The Votrax chip offers a much higher quality voice than Stratovox along with an astounding 25 available sentences.
-In fact, the brutal taunts that the game throws out at players become infamous, including such memorable lines as “I devour coins!”, “Your end draws near” and “You will meet a Gorfian doom!”.
-Jay Fenton apparently creates a sequel called Ms. Gorf in 1982, but the game appears to be extremely rare.
-Another big hit for Midway, Gorf prompts the usual flood of translations of the game for home systems such as the VCS.
-In particular, the ColecoVision port is a real standout, faithfully reproducing the game, sans the first Galaxian screen and any speech.
+Gorf is also on the vanguard of synthesized human speech, utilizing the SC-01 speech synthesis chip by Votrax.
+Emulating a human voice by use of speech blocks called phonemes allows for lesser memory requirements than using actual digitized phrases, a process that the company says gives the chip a nearly unlimited vocabulary.
+With up to 64 phonemes at its disposal, the Votrax chip offers a much higher quality voice than what was available in first talking game Stratovox, along with a low data rate of 70 – 100 bits per second.
+In Gorf it is used to generate an astounding 25 sentences during attract mode and game play.
+In fact, the brutal taunts that the game throws out at players become infamous, including such memorable lines as “Your end draws near” and “You will meet a Gorfian doom!”.
+Gamers’s wallets also start receiving a truthful warning emanating from the cabinet when Gorf is released to arcades in April of 1981: “I devour coins!”
+Jamie Fenton apparently creates a sequel called Ms. Gorf in 1982, but the game appears to exist only as uncompiled code on development floppy discs.